2025 British Open

 The 2025 British Open (officially the 2025 Unibet British Open) was a professional snooker tournament that took place from 22 to 28 September 2025 at the Centaur in Cheltenham, England.
 Qualifying took place from 25 to 28 June at the Leicester Arena in Leicester.
 The fifth consecutive edition of the tournament since it was revived in 2021, it was the fifth ranking event of the 2025–26 snooker season, following the 2025 English Open and preceding the 2025 Xi'an Grand Prix.
-It was broadcast by ITV in the United Kingdom and Ireland for the final time before moving to Channel 5 from 2026, by local channels in China and elsewhere in Asia, and by WST Play in mainland Europe and all other territories.
+It was broadcast by ITV in the United Kingdom and Ireland, by local channels in China and elsewhere in Asia, and by WST Play in mainland Europe and all other territories.
 The winner received £100,000 from a total prize fund of £502,000.

-Mark Selby was the defending champion, having defeated John Higgins 105 in the 2024 final, but he lost 1–6 to Shaun Murphy in the semi-finals.
+Mark Selby was the defending champion, having defeated John Higgins 10–5 in the 2024 final, but he lost 1–6 to Shaun Murphy in the semi-finals.
 The final was contested between Murphy and Anthony McGill, who reached his first ranking final in eight years.
 Murphy defeated McGill 10–7 to win his first British Open title and the 13th ranking title of his career.
-The event produced 74 century breaks, 11 during the qualifiers in Leicester and 63 at the main venue in Cheltenham.
-The tournament's highest was a 144 by Gary Wilson in his second-round match against McGill.
+The event produced 74 century breaks, 11 during the qualifiers in Leicester and 63 at the main venue in Cheltenham, of which the highest was a 144 by Gary Wilson in his second-round match against McGill.

 Overview

-The Centuar at Cheltenham Racecourse (pictured) hosted the event.
+The Centaur at Cheltenham Racecourse (pictured) hosted the event.

 The tournament began in 1980 as the non-ranking British Gold Cup, won by Alex Higgins.
-Held as the non-ranking Yamaha Organs Trophy in 1981 and the non-ranking Yamaha International Masters from 1982–84, it was renamed the British Open in 1985, when it also gained ranking status.
+Held as the non-ranking Yamaha Organs Trophy in 1981 and the non-ranking Yamaha International Masters from 1982 to 1984, it was renamed the British Open in 1985, when it also gained ranking status.
 Staged 21 times as a ranking event from 1985 until its discontinuation after the 2004 edition, the tournament was revived as a ranking event in 2021.
 In 2022, the tournament trophy was named the Clive Everton Trophy to honour the longtime commentator and snooker journalist.

 The 2025 edition of the tournament was held from 22 to 28 September at the Centaur in Cheltenham, England.
 Qualifying took place from 25 to 28 June at the Leicester Arena in Leicester.
-The 16 qualifying matches featuring the highest ranked players were held over to be played in Cheltenham.
 The tournament was the fifth ranking event of the 2025–26 snooker season, following the 2025 English Open and preceding the 2025 Xi'an Grand Prix.
-Mark Selby was the defending champion, having defeated John Higgins 105 in the 2024 final.
+Mark Selby was the defending champion, having defeated John Higgins 10–5 in the 2024 final.